Table of Contents

 We want to enable records stored in the segmented-log, to contain the record index in the metadata.

-In order to achieve this, we create a new struct MetaWithIdx
+In order to achieve this, we create a new struct MetaWithIdx and use it as follows:

 Here's what I want to highlight: